dictybase-archive/Computers/perl.md

   	- etc
 ```

-* `cpanm`: Once `perlbrew` is installed, is absolutely essential to install `cpanm` running `perlbrew install-cpanm`.
+* `cpanm`: Once `perlbrew` is installed, is essential to install `cpanm` running `perlbrew install-cpanm`.
 Use it to install libraries

 Now, to install `cpanm libraries` there exist two possibilities:

 1. In your `home` available to any Perl project.
 Then just run `cpanm <package>`

 2. Create specific libraries for every project.
 This is done with `local::lib` which is the package that allows the possibility of managing library packages for a particular project.
-But the way to install and use `local::lib` is through `cpanm`. **Follow these steps to make sure you are doing the right thing**:
+But the way to install and use `local::lib` is through `perlbrew`. **Follow these steps to make sure you are doing the right thing**:

 * First, make sure that `cpanm` is installed on the system (if you do, `brew remove cpanm`)
 * `perl -V` tells you which perl version and libraries you are using.